 I took a tour to the Maya ruins of Uxmal in Mexico.
 I could have got there by public transport but I would have needed to get a taxi from my accommodation to the bus station and back as well as change buses to get there.
 My decision to take a tour bought me an extra hour in bed.

 Sometimes taking a tour is the only way

 Think you can turn up at the Inca Trail and ramble along the four-day route on your own?
 Think again.
 North Korean, Bhutan – there are a number of places and activities around the world where you are required to have at least a guide to show you around the place.
+And what if you want to explore the Greek Islands or Inle Lake by water and forgot to bring your boat.
 In those circumstances, pure independent travel is a no-go.